Rated Excellent Online

 Frequently Asked Questions

 Yes, specialist secured loan lenders including Together Money, Pepper Money and Precise Mortgages will consider applications from self-employed borrowers with just one year of trading history.
-You will typically need to provide your SA302 tax calculation, your HMRC tax year overview, and potentially an accountant's reference.
-The process is generally more flexible than applying for a mainstream residential mortgage.
+You will typically need to provide your SA302 tax calculation, your HMRC tax year overview, and potentially an accountant’s reference.
+The process is generally more flexible than applying for a mainstream residential mortgage, and strong equity in your property significantly improves your chances of approval at a competitive rate.

 Most lenders will require your SA302 tax calculation from HMRC for the most recent tax year, your corresponding tax year overview, and three to six months of business bank statements.
 If you trade through a limited company, you may also need your company accounts and evidence of salary and dividend payments.
-An accountant's reference confirming the sustainability of your income can strengthen your application significantly.
+An accountant’s reference confirming the sustainability of your income can strengthen your application significantly, particularly if your accountant holds ICAEW, ACCA or equivalent qualifications.

 Yes, having a limited trading history is generally considered higher risk by lenders, and this is typically reflected in the interest rate offered.
-You are likely to pay a higher rate than a borrower with three or more years of accounts, though the difference can vary between lenders.
-Having strong equity in your property and a clean credit history can help mitigate the rate premium to some extent.
+You are likely to pay a higher APRC than a borrower with three or more years of accounts, though the difference can vary between lenders.
+Having strong equity in your property (ideally a CLTV below 70%) and a clean credit history can help mitigate the rate premium significantly.

-While it is not a legal requirement, using a specialist secured loan broker is strongly recommended if you are self-employed with one year of trading.
-Brokers have access to the full panel of specialist and non-high-street lenders, understand each lender's underwriting criteria, and can present your case in the most favourable light.
-This significantly increases your chances of approval and ensures you are matched with the lender most suited to your circumstances.
+While it is not a legal requirement, using a specialist FCA-authorised secured loan broker is strongly recommended if you are self-employed with one year of trading.
+Brokers have access to the full panel of specialist and non-high-street lenders, understand each lender’s underwriting criteria, and can present your case in the most favourable light.
+This significantly increases your chances of approval and ensures you are matched with the lender most suited to your circumstances without triggering unnecessary credit searches.